library(nlme); library(performance); library(emmeans)

 To read more about selecting appropriate covariance structure based on your data, please refer to this link.

-The repeated measures syntax in nlme follow this convention: corr = corAR1(value = (b/w -1 & 1), form = ~ t|g, fixed = (T or F))
+corr = corAR1(value = 0, form = ~ t|g, fixed = FALSE)

 .

 (the current nlme default), this value will be allowed to change during the model fitting process.
-A covariate for this correlation structure must be a integer value.
+The argument structure for form

 and lme